Viva-con-Agua/documentation/content/collections/guides/deployment.md

 ## Read the Logs

-In some cases you need to read the logs.
+In some cases, you need to read the logs.
 For this purpose, you can use the given scripts: `./pool.sh logs microservice_name`.
 So, if everything works, you have to register your first user on _Drops_.
-Activation of your account requires to use a link that has send you by email.
-On a development system a mockup email server is used, writing the email to the logs of _Drops_.
+Activation of your account requires to use a link that has sent you by email.
+On a development system, a mockup email server is used, writing the email to the logs of _Drops_.
 Thus you can call the link from the logs by `./pool.sh logs drops`.

 ## Setup your own Microservice